Welcome to the Data Science Alumni Mentorship Hub

 How mentees are selected

-This program operates partly as first-come, first-served, and partly based on priority criteria.
+This program operates based on priority criteria.

 - data science B.A. alumni who are not currently in a full-time data science roles and are actively searching for positions